cgribben1/AI-Piano-Practice-Assistant/README.md

 In its proposed use, the program is integrated into piano keyboard hardware.
 Following a brief calibration round in which the user is tasked with playing a series of chords - each trial resulting in a success or a failure -, the program uses logistic regression to return chords with the lowest estimated likelihood of success.

+User learning was simulated on 5 different chords of varying estimated difficulty, the graph of this simulation can be found in the file "Piano_practice_learning_curve.png".